ramishdev/bmw-aptitude-test-app/frontend/README.md

 ### Limitations:
 - **Backend**: Currently specific to cars table (would need modifications for other datasets)
-- **Detail Page**: Generic field rendering but css specific to car data structure
+- **Detail Page**: Generic field rendering but some info and css specific to car data structure

 ## Environment Variables